GoraNetwork/doc/main.rst

   $

 To reduce blockchain storage use, you can apply Gzip compression before
+encoding:

-encoding: :code:`gzip < example_off_chain_basic.wasm | base64`.
-Gora will
+:code:`gzip < example_off_chain_basic.wasm | base64`

-automaticallyrecognize and decompress gzipped Web Assembly binaries.
+Gora will automatically recognize and decompress gzipped Web Assembly binaries.

 ******************************
 Gora Off-chain computation API
 ******************************

-Web Assembly programs that you supply with Gora off-chain computation requests interact with host Gora nodes via a simple API.
+Web Assembly programs supplied with off-chain computation requests interact with host Gora nodes via a simple API.
 It provides functions to setup and initiate HTTP(s) requests, or write log messages.
 It also includes a persistent data structure to share data with the host node or between *steps* of your program. *Steps* are essentially repeated executions of the program in course of serving the same off-chain computation request.
 They are necessary because Web Assembly programs cannot efficiently pause while waiting to receive data from external sources such as network connections.

 A *step* starts when the program's *main function* is called by the executing Gora node and ends when this function returns.
 During a step, the program can